Xakkusu/p4-build-your-dream/README.md

 ## DEPLOYMENT
 ### PostgreSQL
 This project used [PostgreSQL](https://www.postgresql.org/) as its database:
-1. Submit your e-mail adress to [PostgreSQL from Code Institute](https://dbs.ci-dbs.net/) that is used for all course related content.
+1. Submit your email address to [PostgreSQL from Code Institute](https://dbs.ci-dbs.net/) that is used for all course related content.
 2. Create a database.
 3. Receive link to database via mail.
 4. Connect database to the project via env.py and settings.py files.